Annandale, Virginia: Colleges and universities

 The oldest and largest branch of the Northern Virginia Community College system is also located within Annandale and was founded in 1965.
 A focal point of "NOVA", a commonly used nickname of the community college, is the Richard J. Ernst Community Cultural Center which is a 66000 sqft facility containing a 525-seat, state-of-the-art theater with satellite downlink and video projection capability, an 11000 sqft gymnasium/exhibition hall, a light-filled atrium entrance and a two-story art gallery.
 The college opened with 761 students, and today has more than 75,000 students and 2,600 faculty and staff members, and has six permanent campus sites across Northern Virginia.
 The student body consists of people from more than 180 countries.

-As of the 2010 U.S. Census the U.S. Census Bureau defines the campus, which has an Annandale postal address, as being in the Wakefield CDP.
-The bureau defined the campus as being in the Annandale CDP for the 1990 U.S. Census and the 2000 U.S. Census, but in 2010 separated the area with the NVCC campus into a new CDP.
+The campus, which has an Annandale postal address, is part of Wakefield.
+The bureau defined the campus as being in the Annandale CDP for the 1990 United States census and the 2000 United States census, but in 2010 separated the area with the NVCC campus into a new CDP.